B&Q Store Card Plevin PPI Check & Claim

 You can still make a PPI claim under the 'Plevin' legal ruling.
 If B&Q charged unfair commission on your PPI policy, incorrectly rejected your PPI claim, or miscalculated your redress payment, you may be due a refund.

-Recover undisclosed PPI commission from B&Q
+Recover your PPI from B&Q due to undisclosed commission

 How we can help with your B&Q Store Card 'Plevin' PPI claim